ssbc/ssb-first-aid-kit/README.md

 * See if this app can connect to a running client.
 * See the status of your database (flumedb) indexes.
+* See the status of other clients replicating you (using ebt)
 * A button for deleting your database indexes if they seem stuck or broken.

 ## Installing and using the app